 Also, a one-and-a-half inch silicon disk, containing micro miniature goodwill messages from 73 countries, and the names of congressional and NASA leaders, also stayed behind.

-You can find out everything about the historic mission to land the very first man on the moon in the brand new Apollo 11 bookazine.Enjoy more Fast Bikes reading in the four-weekly magazine.
+You can find out everything about the historic mission to land the very first man on the moon in the brand new Apollo 11 bookazine.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.